zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 }
 ```

-To split the text across two lines, we can add a new line character, `\n`, to
+To split the text across two lines, we can add a line separator, also known
+as a new line character.
+Line separators can differ from one operating system to
+another so Java has a built-in way of using the correct new line character,
+`System.lineSeparator()`.
+By adding a line separator after the first line of
-the end of the first text or at the beginning of the second text.
-If make the
+text and before the second line, the output will appear on two lines.
+If make
-following change to the app, we should see the text appear on two line when
+the following change to the app, we should see the text appear on two line when
 we run it.

 ``` java